 Free drinks for gamblers

-There was cabaret and dancing, but despite those temptations, everyone in the press party boarded the coach the following day on time for their first look at this different place.
+There was cabaret and dancing, but despite those temptations, everyone in the press party boarded the coach on time the following day for their first look at this different place.

 Protected from the wrath of fairies

-But, our greetings meant we were protected from the wrath of the fairies for the rest of the day.
+But our greetings meant we were protected for the rest of the day.
 I noticed one of the journalists had not fully participated, but you couldn’t blame a serious writer from a broadsheet national newspaper for being a bit dubious, could you?
 However, I couldn’t help but wonder what his fate might be.

-I thought about his subdued greetings at Fairy Bridge and couldn’t help wondering… Anyway, the headgear was never seen again and cue more folklore of this different place.
+I thought about his subdued greetings at Fairy Bridge and couldn’t help wondering… Anyway, the headgear was never seen again and, cue, more folklore of this different place.

 Coming up in Ancestry Stories.

-Don’t miss true stories of Cyprus including:
+Don’t miss true stories of Cyprus, including:

-Bombed out of Cyprus as the Turks go to war
+Bombed out of Cyprus as the Turks invaded. | Hands-on with naked Goddess of Love.

 Leave a Reply